 Ensure the deviation card is valid by checking that the expiry date has not passed.
 Although the corrections given for various headings are generally considered insignificant for practical flight use, the deviation card is the only indication that the compass swing has been done, and that any errors found were not excessive.

-As vacuum pump failure is the most likely cause of DI failure, the suction gauge should be checked during engine run-up (4.5 to 5.2 inches of Hg).
+Except for Technically Enhanced Aircraft (TEA), often referred to as ‘Glass Cockpit’ aircraft, vacuum pump failure is the most likely cause of DI failure, so the suction gauge should be checked during engine run-up (4.5 to 5.2 inches Hg).

 To minimise disorientation, a three-dimensional picture, including the cardinal points of the compass, should be developed and retained in the pilot's memory.

 In-flight mental calculations should be kept to a minimum.

 The pilot should not have access to unreliable information that could be used.
 It's recommended that unreliable information, ie, instruments that have failed, are covered.

 Draw the compass rose in plan view, and divide it into two halves with the cardinal headings labelled.
 Turning errors are zero on east and west, and a maximum of 30 degrees on north and south – label these.

 Intermediate headings and their associated error are now labelled.
 In addition, the top half of the rose is labelled ON and the bottom half US.